Rigorous computation of the endomorphism ring of a Jacobian: Introduction

 First, in section \ref{sec:complexendos}, we develop more robust numerical infrastructure by applying methods of Khuri-Makdisi \cite{kkm-linalg} for computing in the group law of the Jacobian.
 Instead of directly inverting the Abel--Jacobi map at point, we divide this point by a large power of $2$ to bring it close to the origin where Newton iteration converges well, then we multiply back using methods of linear series.
 In this way, we obtain increased stability for computing the equality \eqref{eq:alphaP} numerically.

 Second, in section \ref{sec:puiseux}, we show how to dispense entirely with numerical inversion of the Abel--Jacobi map (the final interpolation step) by working infinitesimally instead.
 Let $P_0 \in X(K)$ be a base point on $X$ over a finite extension $K \supseteq F$.
 We then calculate the equality \eqref{eq:alphaP} with $P=\widetilde{P}_0 \in X(K[[t]])$ the formal expansion of $P_0$ with respect to a uniformizer $t$ at $P_0$.
 On an affine patch, we may think of $\widetilde{P}_0$ as the local expansion of the coordinate functions at $P_0$ in the parameter $t$.
 The points $Q_1$, $Q_2$ accordingly belong to a ring of Puiseux series, and we can compute $Q_1$, $Q_2$ using a successive lifting procedure with exact linear algebra to sufficient precision to fit the divisor $Y$.
+Our approach is similar to work of Couveignes--Ezome \cite[\S 6.2]{CE}, who also formally solve a differential system to compute equations for an isogeny between curves of genus $2$.
 For completeness (and as a good warmup), we also consider in section \ref{sec:newton} a hybrid method, where we compute \eqref{eq:alphaP} for a single suitable point $P \neq P_0$ and then successively lift over a ring of power series instead.
 In both cases, we obtain further speedups by working over finite fields and using a fractional version of the Chinese remainder theorem.
 These methods work quite well in practice.

 Third, in section \ref{sec:upperbounds} we consider upper bounds on the dimension of the endomorphism algebra as a $\Q$-vector space, used to match the lower bounds above and thereby sandwiching the endomorphism ring.
 Lombardo \cite[\S 6]{lombardo-endos} has given such upper bounds in genus $2$ by examining Frobenius polynomials; we consider a slightly different approach in this case by first bounding from above the dimension of the subalgebra of $\End(J^{\alg})_{\Q}$ fixed under the Rosati involution (using the known Tate conjecture for the reduction of the abelian surface modulo primes).
 This specialized algorithm in genus 2 again is quite practical.
 We then generalize this approach to higher genus: applying work of Zywina \cite{zywina-14}, we again find rigorous upper bounds and we show that these are sharp if the Mumford--Tate conjecture holds for the Jacobian and if a certain hypothesis on the independence of Frobenius polynomials holds.